Codingheads-Developer/lazyLoadAssets/README.md

 # Lazy-loaded Assets

 This library contains some JavaScript plugins to allow lazy-loading images, scripts, stylesheets, iframes and more.
-The lazy-load functionality also works with Foundation Interchange, and with pictures tags.
+The lazy-load functionality also works with pictures tags.

 ## Initializing in JavaScript